Hospital-Management-System-Project/HospitalManagementSystem/README.md

 ```

 ### Setup and Configuration
 1. Make sure Qt is installed on your system
+    - For Windows, install Qt via the Qt Online Installer
+    - For Linux, install Qt using your package manager (e.g., `sudo apt-get install qt5-default`)
+    - For macOS, install Qt using Homebrew (`brew install qt`)
 2. Open the project using Qt Creator or your preferred IDE
 3. Configure the build settings according to your environment
 4. Build the project using the instructions below